Focusing on Difficult Directions for Learning HMC Trajectory Lengths: Related Work

 $ESS/grad$ is a typical measure of efficiency, where $grad$ is the number of gradient evaluations needed to compute the estimator.
 It is typical to assume that the gradient evaluations dominate the wallclock runtime of algorithm.
-For HMC using the standard leapfrog integrator the number of gradient evaluations is $L$.
+For HMC using the standard leapfrog integrator the number of gradient evaluations is $\ell$ in one iteration.